JelteF/derive_more/impl/doc/display.md

 with members of tuple structs being named with a leading underscore and their index, i.e. `_0`, `_1`, `_2`, etc.

+For enums you can also specify a shared format on the enum itself instead of the variant.
+This format is used for each of the variants, and can be customized per variant by including the special `{_variant}` placeholder in this shared format, which is then replaced by the format string that's provided on the variant.

 ### Other formatting traits